emberjs/rfcs/text/0649-deprecation-staging.md

 The new `deprecations` key has two keys of its own:

 - `display`: which configures the default stage of deprecations the app owner wants to see from their app and all addons.
-If this config is not provided, it defaults to `'required'`.
+If this config is not provided, it defaults to `'enabled'`.
 - `addons`: which declares which versions of each library the app is compliant with.

     Each key points to an object conforming to the `AddonDeprecationConfig` interface.